topspinj/topspinj/README.md

 ### Hi there ✨

 My name is Jill and I'm a data scientist who loves to code.

-Currently working in the e-commerce space @ Shopify 🛍️.

-You can reach me at `cates dot jill at gmail dot com`.
+Check out my substack, [House of Data](https://houseofdata.substack.com/). 🙃

 <!--
 **topspinj/topspinj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.